bigfoot-classinator/bigfoot-classinator-server/README.md

 This example uses a model built using [DataRobot](https://www.datarobot.com/).
 You'll need a model there before this code can work.
 Fortunately, there's a [repository](https://github.com/bigfoot-classinator/bigfoot-classinator-model) just for that purpose complete with all the code, data, and instruction you need.
 If you haven't already, go there and build a model.

-> **NOTE**: When you're done building your model, you should have three environment variables set: AI_API_USERNAME, AI_API_KEY, and BIGFOOT_CLASSINATOR_PROJECT_ID.
+> **NOTE**: When you're done building your model, you should have two environment variables set: DATAROBOTAI_API_KEY, and BIGFOOT_CLASSINATOR_PROJECT_ID.
 You'll need these set for the microservice as well.

 ## Install You a Python